vanessakovalsky/lpic1book/1013-change-runlevels-boot-targets-and-shutdown-or-reboot-system.md

               Display help text and exit.
 ```

-Lets try sending out "we are going down" message:
+Essayons d'envoyer un message "we are going down" :

 ```
 [root@centos5-1 ~]# wall "we are going down"